Limit Consistency of Lattice Boltzmann Equations: Numerical methodology

-\section{Limit consistency}
+\subsection{Limit consistency}

-As a first step towards a discrete evolution equation, we explicitly state the sequential expression for the parametrized continuous BGKBE. \begin{definition} With \(h^{2}\times\)\eqref{eq:lbmDiscreteVelocity3}, we construct the sequence of BGKBE

-\end{definition} \begin{remark} Note that the conservable \(f^{h}\) in \eqref{eq:lbmDiscreteVelocity4} now displays an upper index \(h\) to stress the dependence on the artificial parametrization.
 In general, the term consistency is often used to describe a limiting approach for discrete equations to a single continuous one.
-Since, in the present framework we instead aim at verifying conformity of sequences of equations in the terms of a weak solution limit embedding under discretization (see Figure~\ref{fig:limitConsAbs}), we adjust the term below.
-The necessity of doing so is initially motivated in \cite[Definition 2.1.]{krause2010fluid}. \end{remark}
+Since, in the present framework we instead aim to verify conformity of families of equations in terms of a weak solution limits under discretization (see Figure~\ref{fig:limitConsAbs}), we adjust the definition of consistency below.
+The necessity of doing so has been initially motivated in \cite[Definition 2.1.]{krause2010fluid}.
+Further supporting this redefinition, we stress the modular character of the notion of limit consistency.
+Based on the here proposed methodology, we enable the consistency analysis of discretized kinetic equations in terms of limiting towards a target PDE with a previously imposed parametrization or scaling.
+In the present context, we use the novel methodology to obtain a limit consistent, intrinsically parallel discrete evolution equation that forms the centerpiece of many LBMs.

+\begin{remark} Compared to previous approaches which regard the space-time and velocity discretizations by separate methods, the distinct feature of the present methodology is thus manifested in its generic modularity.
+Hence, we enable to use thermodynamic information only if necessary to approximate the model PDE.
+Notably, in \cite{simonis2023pde} limit consistency is successfully used for analyzing both, convergence of discretized, mathematically abstract relaxation systems without thermodynamic information as well as limit information of discretized, BGKBE-based models. \end{remark}

+\begin{remark} In order to underline the novelty of the present approach, we compare the idea to established ones with the help of Figure~\ref{fig:asymptoticPreserving}.
+The illustration is based on a given relaxation or kinetic limit \(\mathcal{A}^{\epsilon} \to \mathcal{C}\) for \( \epsilon \searrow 0 \) from a relaxation system or kinetic equation \(\mathcal{A}^{\epsilon}\) to its targeted PDE \(\mathcal{C}\).
+For example, the well-established property of asymptotic preserving defines whether a stable and consistent space-time discretization \(\mathcal{D}_{h}\) exists in the macroscopic limit \(\epsilon \searrow 0 \) of a space-time discretized relaxation scheme \(\mathcal{B}^{\epsilon}_{h}\) \cite{guo2023unified,junk2001finite,jin2012asymptotic} with discretization parameter \(h>0\).
+If this is the case, the formal limit equality of equations

+should hold.
+In contrast to that, here the parameter \(\epsilon\) is glued to the grid, i.e.\ \(\epsilon \mapsfrom h\), such that, in the context of LBMs we work with the formal limit equality

+rather than with \eqref{eq:formalLimitEquAP}.
+Drawing the analogy to limits and continuity of multivariate functions \cite{folland2001advanced} (via \(\mathcal{B}^{\epsilon}_{h} = \mathcal{B} (\epsilon, h)\)), we expect that other shapes of paths than \(\epsilon = h\) can be used.
+In fact, the mapping function \(h \mapsfrom \mathcal{O}(\epsilon^{\alpha_{0}})\) is analyzed in \cite{guo2023unified}.
+The overall order \(\alpha_{0}\) is the minimum of exponents from space \(\triangle x\) and time \(\triangle t\) discretization in the order of \(\epsilon\), respectively, and leads to distinct features of the scheme \(\mathcal{B}^{\epsilon}_{h}\).
+Presently, we focus on the order at which the limit point is approximated by the diagonal path (\(\epsilon = h\)).
+Notably, hybrid schemes have been derived e.g.\ by Klar~\cite{klar1999relaxation}, which are based on a discrete velocity Boltzmann equation but completed with an asymptotic preserving discretization to achieve uniform functionality for all ranges in \(\epsilon\). \end{remark}